 Dual enrollment courses are a great way for high school juniors and seniors to get a jump start on their college education.
 By attending courses taught by a Milligan professor, students earn high school and college credit simultaneously.
-Dual enrollment credits are transferable to the college of your choice.

 High school juniors and seniors with a 3.0 minimum GPA are eligible to take dual enrollment courses at Milligan.

 Art, Bible, Biology, Business Administration, Chemistry, Communications, Composition, Computer Information Systems, Computer Science, Criminology/Criminal Justice, Economics, English, Exercise Science, Film, Foreign Languages, Graphic Design, Interactive Media, Mathematics, Music, Physics, Political Science, Psychology, Social Work, Theatre, and MORE.

 The charge for dual enrollment courses is $500 per class, up to 3 classes per semester; any additional classes are billed at the traditional undergraduate tuition rate.
 All course fees apply.
 Tennessee residents may be able to take a courses at no cost with a Tennessee Lottery Dual Enrollment Grant.
 The Tennessee Dual Enrollment Grant is available for up to $500 for each of the first five courses.
 The grant only applies to 100- and 200-level courses.
 Learn more »

 |# 6-10||$500 per course||Up to $100 per credit hour||Depending on the course|

 *For eligible students.
 See www.tn.gov/collegepays or call us at 423.461.8730 for more info.
 Students may receive Dual Enrollment Grant funding for up to ten (10) courses over their junior and senior years.

 Email firstname.lastname@example.org or call 800.262.8337 for more details.

 - Click the “Spring 2023” button at top of this page to review the options

 - Complete the Online Application